coot/purescript-cofree-react-router/README.md

 spec to use hash history or in memory history for server side rendering.

 ## Example
 Checkout the included example.
-To build and run it type
+To build and run type
 ```bash
 npm run example
 ```